adamltyson/cell-coloc-3D/README.md

 ### Allows manual identification of individual objects in a 3D image.
 Cells in each object are automatically segmented, and various parameters are returned, including intensity of a secondary marker in a different channel.

+####N.B. needs a recent version of MATLAB and the Image Processing Toolbox.
+Should work on Windows/OSX/Linux.

 # Instructions (set up):

 1. Export 3D image as multipage tiff (default if <4GB in Slidebook).
 All images can be saved into the same directory.